-Welcome to day one of Wake Up to Perspective, our seven-day practice that explores cultivating perspective as a way to live gratefully through this deeply uncertain time.
-This practice emerges from Kristi Nelson’s forthcoming book Wake Up Grateful: The Transformative Practice of Taking Nothing for Granted.
+Welcome to day one of Wake Up to Perspective, our seven-day practice that explores cultivating perspective as a way to live gratefully through uncertain times.
+This practice emerges from Kristi Nelson’s book Wake Up Grateful: The Transformative Practice of Taking Nothing for Granted.
 No matter how you are at this moment — with whatever heart mix of joy and struggle — we’re so glad you’re here.
 Thank you for joining us on this journey.

 “Learning to embrace the expanse of the present moment is the only true way to live a conscious life…

 Perspective helps us to remember that beauty and heartache coexist, as do grief and gratitude, joy and sadness.

 The dividends of perspective are reaped long term, arriving when our gratefulness accounts are near empty.”